-Open up your eyes.
-A sliver of light slides through the window of her tent.
+Open your eyes.
+A sliver of light slides through the window of her tent, of her apartment.
 She sits up.

 I’m awake.
 Good.